Last Updated on July 5, 2023

 Utilities

 You can minimize your expenditure on electricity by installing solar panels on the RV which will help with lighting and running your computer, charging your phone, and such power needs.
-Of course, you will have smaller rooms to place solar panels on a roof of a class B RV than on a Class A or Class C. Use 6 Volt batteries instead of 12 Volt if you cannot afford lithium.
+Of course, you will have smaller rooms to place solar panels on the roof of a class B RV than on a Class A or Class C. Use 6 Volt batteries instead of 12 Volt if you cannot afford lithium.
 6V batteries hold more power.
 Lithium batteries are the best, but they are more expensive.
 If you plan to boondock a lot, then I would even advise upgrading to lithium batteries and a good inverter.

-For not too sunny days you can use your onboard generator (if you have one) to keep your electric appliances running.
+For not-too sunny days you can use your onboard generator (if you have one) to keep your electric appliances running.
 Many people don’t like generators because they are too noisy but you can find smaller inverter generators that are quieter than the conventional ones.
 Solar Panels are known to be more environmentally friendly as well.
 But is that true?
 Here is a comparison between Solar Panels and Generators.

 You can also use public bathrooms to reduce the amount of water you use and how often you will have to empty the holding tank.
 With my Class C RV, I can be off/grid for about two weeks before I run out of food or water.